aliarslanansari/Data-Science-Study/README.md

 # Data-Science-Study
 This repository contains jupyter notebook and other resources made by me during learning Data Science and Machine Learning...

-i have added some books in /books directory
+* books in "/books" directory

+I'm updating resourses on regular basis